leeds-maths-pgr/conf-2024/content/_index.md

 This year's conference will be held at **Roger Stevens LT15 (11.15)**, from **Wednesday 3 to Friday 5 July 2024**.

 Participants can give a talk and/or present a poster: fascinating talks will be scattered over the three days and posters will be appreciated along with cheese and wine.
-Plus, there will be prizes awarded to two best talks and one best poster, and the winner can choose their preferred reward from an Amazon voucher, a book voucher, or planting a tree.
+Plus, there will be two prizes awarded to best talks and posters respectively, and the winner can choose their preferred reward from an Amazon voucher, a book voucher, or planting a tree.
 We welcome [submissions](./call_for_speakers) from all PGRs in the School of Mathematics!

 Apart from the PGR talks and posters, we also have an exciting line-up of events and activities planned, including invited talks by Max ([MathsCity](https://mathscity.co.uk/)) and Richard (UKRI Future Leaders Fellow), academic and non-academic career sessions, a workshop on maths communication, and a pub quiz.

 Lastly we would like to remind you that breakfast and lunch will be provided.
-Do come and join us if you are around and we look forward to seeing you there!
+Do come and join us if you are around and we look forward to seeing you at the 2024 SoM PGR Conference!